-Preparation of Tissue Homogenate
+Analytical Methods: Preparation of Tissue Homogenate

-Animals were sacrificed and blood was collected into heparinised tubes from abdominal artery under light ether anaesthesia after an overnight fast and rapidly dissected to excise the liver, kidney, colon and spleen.
-Organs were washed in ice cold 1.15% KCL, blotted and weighed.
-Organs collected were homogenized in 10 volumes/weight of ice cold 0.1M phosphate buffer pH 7.4 and homogenized using potter-elevehjem homogenizer.
-The homogenate was centrifuged at 10,000g for 15 minutes at 4°C and the homogenate were stored at -4°C and utilized for the biochemical assays.
+Animals were sacrificed and blood was collected into heparinized tubes from the abdominal artery under light ether anesthesia after an overnight fast and rapidly dissected to excise the liver, kidney, colon, and spleen.
+Organs were washed in ice-cold 1.15% KCL, blotted, and weighed.
+Organs collected were homogenized in 10 volumes/weight of ice-cold0.1M phosphate buffer pH 7.4 and homogenized using a potter-elevehjem homogenizer.
+The homogenate was centrifuged at 10,000g for 15 minutes at 4°C and the homogenate was stored at -4°C and utilized for the biochemical assays.